SerNet/verinice-veo/README.md

 *veo.basedir* can be set in *application.properties* and is */var/lib/veo* by default.
 The gradle task `bootRun` sets *veo.basedir* to *$HOME/.local/share/veo*.

-### v2020-model-schema
-This module contains a service to load the schema for the elements and an REST service to access the schema.

-### v2020-model-schema-client
-This module contains a client to call the model schema REST service.

 ### v2020-vna-import
 This module contains an importer for verinice archives (VNAs).